 If the majority of your budget is going on the hot tub, then you can go the DIY route with a pallet fence or growing dense vegetation in planters to border your spa.
 If you’re already into gardening, then chances are you’ll already have most of the materials you’ll need.
 You may also be able to find a second-hand gazebo for a fraction of the cost of a new one on sites like eBay or Craigslist.

 However, if you have a bigger budget, then you’ve got a few more options.
 You could buy a brand new privacy screen or even have something custom-made for your backyard.

 Step 6: Installation

 Finally, it’s time to install your chosen solution.
 If you’re using a portable privacy screen like a gazebo or hot tub enclosure, then we recommend setting it up to double-check it’s the right size in case you need to return it.

 If you’re planning on having a privacy screen made of plants, then it’s worth noting that you might need a temporary privacy screen in the meantime until the plants have grown tall enough.
 Or, if you don’t have a hot tub yet, you could plant these now so they’re ready for when your spa is installed.

 Build the Backyard of Your Dreams with Sun Valley Pools and Spas

-At Sun Valley Pools and Spas, our team of Jacuzzi® Hot Tub experts are on hand to help you create the home spa installation of your dreams.
+At Sun Valley Pools and Spas, our team of Jacuzzi® Hot Tub experts is on hand to help you create the home spa installation of your dreams.
 From helping you to find hot tub prices that work with your budget to recommending the best hot tub supplies for your needs, you’ll find everything you need at one of our showroom locations.
 If you want to chat with someone about building your perfect secluded home spa, get in touch with us today or drop by one of our showrooms.